ahmadiphy/MCKLdivergence/README.md

 ### Installations:
 To install this package into your linux machine with pip, do the following:
 + First, make sure that [MCEvidence](https://github.com/yabebalFantaye/MCEvidence) is installed.
-+ For parallel mode install mpi4py and openmpi in your linux machine.
++ For multi-thread mode, install mpi4py and openmpi in your linux machine.
 + Then in a terminal, run the following commands:
      ```
      $ git clone https://github.com/ahmadiphy/MCKLdivergence